BiAPoL/biapol-utilities/docs/_include/API_reference.rst

     data.blobs
     data.hourglass

-The transform module
+The utilities module
 --------------------
-The transform module contains functions to transform images into other domains to ease visualization and quantification of events.
+The utilities module contains functions to support execution of functions.

 .. currentmodule:: biapol_utilities